Medical Terminology Daily - Est. 2012

 An argument could be made that the wrong pronunciation (dai-ssect) is so prevalent that it should be accepted.
 I disagree, the wrong pronunciation of a word does not make it acceptable.

 Further to this argument is a listing of words that include the term (-iss-) which you can read online here.
-I challenge the audience to find one instance, besides "dissect" and "dissection" where the term is pronounces "ais" instead of "iss".
+I challenge the audience to find one instance, besides "dissect" and "dissection" where the term is pronounced "ais" instead of "iss".

 Other pet peeves: